sonodima/nxtetris/README.md

 - [portaudio:](http://www.portaudio.com/) cross-platform audio I/O library.
 - [libsndfile:](http://www.mega-nerd.com/libsndfile/) audio file I/O library.

-All the libraries are managed by [vcpkg](https://vcpkg.io/) and are automatically downloaded and built during the build process.
+All the libraries are managed by [vcpkg](https://vcpkg.io/) and are automatically obtained during the build process.

 <b>NOTE:</b> The first build will take a while since all the libraries need to be downloaded and built.